 If your racer is not already registered with USSA, it will be necessary to sign up to compete in Junior races.
 This is important because it allows racers to start deducting points from the default 999 point total all racers start with.
 As a racers points drop, the result is more favorable start positions which all racers love!
 In addition, you will start to receive additional information about equipment changes, training opportunities and advice, and regular updates about what’s going on with the US Ski Team.
 You can sign up at ussa.org

 This is probably the most visible part of transitioning from Mighty Mites to U14, especially from the young racer’s point of view.
-At SPAC, all U14s and up wear the blue and green jackets rather than the blue and orange/black jackets.
-If you didn’t have the opportunity to purchase one in the spring, several are for sale on Smartsheet.
-The club also has a rough inventory of jackets available for purchase, contact Darlene Connor for more information.
+At SPAC, all U14s and up wear a jacket with green accent rather than orange accents.
+Jacket orders typically go in in the spring and sometimes in the early fall.

 The U14 level is where equipment regulations first come into play.
 The good thing is that U14s have very few regulations and boys and girls have the same regulations.
 The primary rules for U14s deal with minimum ski length for slalom (130cm), and minimum turn radius (17m) for all other skis.
 Although many mighty mites have SL and GS specific skis, there may still be some that use a single pair of skis for all events.
 If that’s the case, they will need to purchase at least one pair of skis that meets the minimum turn radius for non SL events.